 \subsubsection{Energy and performance at scale}

-The question remains whether one can extrapolate the findings about energy to solution and performance from the chip to the multi-node level, and especially whether single-core optimizations, notable SIMD vectorization, have a similar impact.
-Figure~\ref{fig:ets_perf_packing_scaling} shows aggregated socket-level energy (as measured via RAPL) vs. performance with AVX for the three node counts (32, 64, and 128) at which parallel efficiency is between 90 and 60\,\%.
-Along each curve, the number of processes per chip is increased from four to eight, and the highest energy point at the top of each curve is at PPC=8.
+The question remains whether one can extrapolate the findings about energy to solution and performance from the chip to the multi-node level and especially whether single-core optimizations, notably SIMD vectorization, have a similar impact.
+Figure~\ref{fig:ets_perf_packing_scaling} shows aggregated socket-level energy (as measured via RAPL) vs.\ performance with AVX for the three node counts (32, 64, and 128) at which parallel efficiency is between 90 and 60\%.
+Along each curve, the number of processes per chip (PPC) is increased from four to eight, and the highest energy point at the top of each curve is at PPC=8.
 For reference we also show the corresponding lowest-energy data points for the scalar implementation (open symbols).

 The overall rise in energy to solution with growing node count is a trivial consequence of the decreasing parallel efficiency, because more parallelism means more overhead.
 From the data it appears as if a possible optimal operating point were at 64 nodes, $f=1.2\,\GHZ$, and six cores per chip.
 However, performance is about 25\% lower than at $f=2.7\,\GHZ$ with PPC=6 at this node count (see arrow), so the time to solution is 33\% larger.
 This trade-off can only be investigated by looking at metrics beyond pure energy to solution, such as the energy-delay product or related approaches~\cite{bekas:2010,Hsu:2012:TES:2188286.2188309}.
 Which metric should be chosen depends on local policies, of course, and is out of scope for this work.

-The most striking difference to the chip-level results is the notable performance degradation after the saturation point, especially at the larger node counts (32 and 64).
+The most striking difference to the chip-level results is the notable performance degradation after the saturation point, especially at the larger node counts (64 and 128).